 There are clients available for Windows, Mac, Linux, iOS and Android, plus you can also access your account via the website.

-There are import options which can automatically transfer files from other cloud services including Dropbox and Google Drive, which is convenient if you’re switching from one, or simply want an extra backup of important files.
+There are import options that can automatically transfer files from other cloud services including Dropbox and Google Drive, which is convenient if you’re switching from one or simply want an extra backup of important files.

 One unique feature of pCloud is called the pCloud Drive where the service creates a virtual drive on your device.
 Everything that you put inside the drive is instantly uploaded to pCloud’s servers and removed from your computer.
 However, to use the files you don’t have to wait for them to download as the pCloud Drive acts like an external drive, giving you access to your files with just a click.